IBakeCookies/shop/tasks.md

 ## Product Listing

 - Image should change on hover
-- Color circles should show a label with the color name on hover
+- Color circles should show a label with the color name on hover :done:

 ## Product Detail

 - Add a carousel for the images
 - Allow adding items to cart
 - save cart state in local storage and hydrate the store from it.

--
+## Testing

+- Write uni tests for all functions that do generic logic.
+- Write e2e tests for all pages.
+- Write tests for every component.

+## Storybook

+- add story for every component.
+- try to do story UI testing.

 ## Other pages in the footer